What Is User Acceptance Testing (UAT)?

 In software development, user acceptance testing (UAT) is the final stage of the development cycle.
 During testing, project managers and developers look to see how the software will function in real-world scenarios, such as within a specific business environment.

 For example, a company creating a business intelligence tool might conduct UAT to ensure that the software will be able to function properly within the suite of systems the business uses.
-During this period, beta testers will provide feedback on performance to developers, who will in turn make the necessary changes to ensure that the software will perform as expected.
+During this period, beta testers will provide feedback on performance to developers, who will, in turn, make the necessary changes to ensure that the software will perform as expected.
 Once UAT is successfully completed, the product will be ready to be rolled out and sold to the larger business community.

 Related terms